theNewDynamic/thenewdynamic.com/content/en/article/hugo-modules.md

 That's good but it does not tell Hugo what to do with those files.

-With the `mount` key, attached to our Bootstrap import, will give Hugo more directions:
+With the `mount` key, attached to our Bootstrap import, we'll give Hugo more directions:

 ```yaml
 module: